 Another animal considered one of the most dangerous in Georgia is the black widow spider.
 These spiders are black with strange red markings on their abdomen.
 They make their homes in garages, sheds, and basements.
 It’s common for them to build webs in dark places where there’s very little human activity.
 People who are bitten by black widow spiders usually stumble upon their web by accident.
 The venom of this spider has a neurotoxin that causes sweating, stiff muscles, abdominal cramps, and pain.
 Though medical treatment is needed for this spider’s bite, it is rarely fatal.

 Snapping turtles are also considered some of the most dangerous animals in Georgia.
 They live in freshwater ponds, lakes, and other bodies of water.
 These turtles can become aggressive when they are on land.
 This is because they feel more vulnerable to threats when they’re out of the water.
 These turtles can weigh up to 35 pounds and have a sharp, cutting edge on their mouth capable of biting a person’s finger off.
 The best thing to do if someone sees a snapping turtle on a trail or near a pond is to move away from it and leave it alone.

-The Copperhead snake is similar to the eastern diamondback rattlesnake.
-The bite of this snake is very painful, but death from its venom is the rarest result.
-This is because thier venom is not very potent.
+The copperhead snake is similar to the eastern diamondback rattlesnake.
+The bite of this snake is very painful, but death from its venom is the rarest result because their venom is not very potent.
 It’s important to note that these snakes are aggressive and choose to defend their territory instead of moving away from an encounter.
 Other types of snakes hide the moment they see a human in the area.
-Copperhead snakes can grow to be 3 feet long and are usually out in the evening searching for rodents, toads, and other prey.
+Copperhead snakes can grow to be three feet long and are usually out in the evening searching for rodents, toads, and other prey.
 A person who is bitten by a copperhead snake needs to seek medical treatment as soon as possible.

 Endangered Animals in Georgia